jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 The `createContext` method returns an object containing a `Provider` and `Consumer` pair.
 The former exposes data to the latter.

-We'll convert `Chat` to render the `Provider` in order to faciliate the exposure of its state to any underlying `Consumer`s.
-This also means we can remove the unsightly `React.Children.map` method:
+The `Chat` component will need to be refactored so that it renders the `Provider`.
+This means that the unsightly `React.Children.map` method can finally take hike:

 ```
 // src/components/Chat.js